 Did you catch that?
 God took care of the BIGGEST Hard, knocked it right off the pedestal…and….gave us a new Hard.
 The new Hard is our working out our salvation – that sanctification thing I was talking about earlier.
 We have a healthy amount of time on our hands until He takes us home.
 And He is going to use that time to make us ready.
 He makes us ready through Hard.

 Hard is hard, but the biggest Hard thing has been taken out.
-All the other hard things He gives us are to sanctify us, to purify us and make us more like Him.
+All the other hard things He gives us to sanctify us, purify us, and make us more like Him.

 Turning Hard to Easy

 With God as our Example (our Teacher, our Master), we can begin to turn Hard into Easy through our God-given problem-solving skills.
 Here’s a quick list:

 - Constant Prayer – taking all the Hard and laying it at the Feet of the Conqueror of Hard Things

 - Diligent Bible study – listening to the Word of the Creator of Hard Things

 - Memorizing the Scripture – hiding the solutions – found in His Word – to Hard Things in our hearts